nus-cs2103-AY1920S2/duke/docs/README.md

 ## Usage

-### 1. todo - Create a To do task
+### 1. todo - Adds a To do task

 #### Format

     todo {description}

-Create a To do task and adds it to the list.
+Creates a To do task and adds it to the list.

 #### Example of usage: